abhishek-kumar-code/Redfish_Public/Readme.md

 -  Namespace creation: Schema releases must increment the schema version, and therefore must create a new CSDL namespace.
 -  New schemas: The $metadata example must be updated to include the new schema file(s).

+### WIP release process

+In addition to the above items, the following also needs to be performed when releasing a WIP package:

+- New schemas supporting the WIP must use major version 0 to show that this is unreleased content and is likely to change when adopted as a standard (starting at v0_1_0 is a good idea).
+- If the WIP being released is a refresh of an existing WIP, the minor revision of the unreleased schema will be incremented, and the major revision will remain at 0.
+- Annotate new namespaces in the CSDL (for both new schemas and extensions to existing schemas) with the following term: `<Annotation Term="Redfish.ReleaseStatus" EnumMember="Redfish.ReleaseStatusType/WorkInProgress"/>`
+- Annotate mockups with the following in their payloads: `"@Redfish.ReleaseStatus": "WorkInProgress"`

 ### HTML document generation

 A set of batch/script files are located in the root and release folder which will execute a series of tools to convert the Markdown documents to HTML.
 Note that for Windows users, the node.js javascript environment used by these scripts may have issues locating the proper toolchain components of Visual Studio (C/C++).
 This is a well-known issue, and following the steps documented here: https://github.com/nodejs/node-gyp/issues/629#issuecomment-153196245 can resolve that issue.